This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 Salad

-The Journal Appetite published a finding in 2012 asserting that eating a salad together with pasta can reduce calorie intake by as much as 11 percent.
-Furthermore, the article stated that having a salad as an appetizer or as a part of your meal can increase your vegetable intake by as much as 23 percent.
+The Journal Appetite published a finding in 2012 asserting that eating a salad with pasta can reduce calorie intake by as much as 11 percent.

-While this comes with many health benefits, it’s important to keep an eye on the amount and type of dressing you put on your salad to avoid negating the benefits and adding unwanted calories.
-Avoid adding bacon, croutons, cheese, and other salad toppings.
+While this comes with many health benefits, it’s essential to watch how much and the type of dressing you put on your salad to avoid negating the benefits and adding unwanted calories.

 -